Pierce County, Nebraska

 Pierce County is a county in the U.S. state of Nebraska.
-As of the 2010 United States Census, the population was 7,266.
+As of the 2020 United States census, the population was 7,317.
 Its county seat is Pierce.
 The county was formed in 1859, and was named for US President Franklin Pierce.
 Pierce County is part of the Norfolk, NE Micropolitan Statistical Area.
 In the Nebraska license plate system, Pierce County is represented by the prefix 40 (it had the 40th-largest number of vehicles registered in the county when the license plate system was established in 1922).

+History

+Some of Pierce County's earliest settlers were German Lutheran colonists who had traveled from Ixonia, Wisconsin, and had founded the nearby town of Norfolk.

 Geography

 The Pierce County terrain consists of low rolling hills, sloping to the east and southeast.
 The north fork of the Elkhorn River flows southeastward through the central part of the county, while Dry Fork drains the lower western part, then discharges into the north fork of the Elkhorn.
 Most of the county's area is devoted to agriculture, often under central pivot irrigation.

 The county has a total area of 575 sqmi, of which 573 sqmi is land and 1.3 sqmi (0.2%) is water.